jamesstaub/euclip/theory-of-operation.md

     .sampler()      // a source node
-    .gain()         // an "effect" or intermediate node .channelStrip() // a macro containing a gain, a panner, and connection to the main output
+    .gain()         // an "effect" or intermediate node .channelStrip() // a macro containing a gain, a panner, and connection to the main output .connect('#main-output') // assume there's a node defined on the main track with the id main-output, which ultimately connects to the dac

 ```